A Yacht Syndicate

 - Self-Managed Syndicate, the individuals look after the boat themselves.

-Forming a Syndicate
+Forming a Yacht Syndicate

-In the first instance, an individual will register as an interested stakeholder for a Syndicate.
+First, an individual will register as an interested stakeholder for a Syndicate.
 A small refundable deposit is made until other syndicate members are found.
 We will communicate the progress of the Syndicate discussing Yacht options.
 When we have a majority of stakeholders, we form a syndicate based on a collective agreement.
 The syndicates we create are based in Port Ginesta Marina Barcelona.

 All costs, such as insurance, marina berthing, and maintenance, are divided equally between the shareholders.